AI-assisted engineering

 You do not need permission to start a standard library.
 You just start with the 20% that hurts the most and make it beautiful and reliable.

-5. Lesser-known but powerful tools that feel like superpowers
+5. Lesser-known tools that create real leverage

 5.1 Mass properties & center of gravity